• Skip to primary navigation

 #1.
 NORTHERN MAINE COMMUNITY COLLEGE

 The Northern Maine Community College is an institution that features a student-to-faculty ratio of 12:1, small class sizes, affordable tuition.
-Also, it has a diverse curriculum that teaches not only ways of becoming a plumber but also heating and refrigeration.
+Also, it has a diverse curriculum that teaches ways of becoming a plumber and heating and refrigeration.

 This makes it a robust education option for eager students.
-You can as well enroll for the school’s journeyman-in-training license as a student of the program.
+You can also enroll for the school’s journeyman-in-training license as a program student.

 Apply Here